DreamersIncStudios/ECS-IAUS-sytstem/README.md

 Notice: Back to work as normally.
-Alpha Branch has been updated to 2019.4 LTS This project currently uses IJobForEach api which will be obselete on 6-20-2020.
+Alpha Branch has been updated to 2019.4 LTS
-I am just beginnning to refactor system to using either IJobChuck or Entities.Foreach.

 If there is anything you want to see in addition to increase readable code and documentation please add an issue/feature request.
 =======